dushoff/notebook/hotelWindow.md

 Since the middle is 0.8m from the top, this is 5.00m from the top.

 This method will not always be good.
-The acceleration during the window stage should be relatively small compared to the mean velocity.
+The accumulated acceleration (change in velocity) during the window stage should be relatively small compared to the mean velocity.

 ## Exact solution